OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 The input file starts with a header, the user can place a relevant description of the model on the second line.
 The input configuration section follows.
 The user can toggle the flag `Echo` to write back the input file, as parsed by the driver, to disk.
+The `MHK` switch allows the user to specify whether or not the turbine is an MHK turbine. `MHK=0` denotes not an MHK turbine, `MHK=1` denotes a fixed MHK turbine, and `MHK=2` denotes a floating MHK turbine.
+Currently, only `MHK=0` can be specified, although users can still select a cavitation check.
 The driver supports three kinds of analyses, but not all turbine formats and inflow types are available for each analysis type:

 - `AnalysisType=1`: Simulation of one or multiple rotors with basic (HAWT) or arbitrary geometries (HAWT/VAWT, quad-rotor, etc.), with basic or advanced wind inputs, and optional time-varying motion of the tower base, nacelle and individual pitch angles.
 Arbitrary motion or sinusoidal motion of the tower base are possible.